lqc/thinkcspy/source/functions.rst

         *stack trace*, since it lists the functions in the order in which they are stored in the
         `runtime stack <http://en.wikipedia.org/wiki/Runtime_stack>`__.

+    void function
+        The opposite of a fruitful function: one that does not return a value.
+It is executed for the work it does, rather than for the value it returns.

 Exercises
 ---------

 #.
-Write a non-fruitful function to draw a square.
+Write a void (non-fruitful) function to draw a square.
 Use it in a program to draw the image shown below.
     Assume each side is 20 units.
     (Hint: notice that the turtle has already moved away from the ending point of the last square when the program ends.)